 Its scientific name is “Tuber Magnatum Pico”.
 It is also called white precious truffle as it is considered the rarest, most fragrant and qualitatively important white truffle.

-When is white truffle season?
 White truffle season runs from September to December (it can be said that these Italian truffles are autumnal).
 They can be collected in the Monferrato and Langhe area where Alba, a town in the province of Cuneo, is the favourite area.

 Externally Alba truffle has got a smooth, velvety, pale yellow rind.
 What do truffles look like inside?
 The inside is marbled with whitish veins and it varies according to the truffle-growing area, the tree from which it perceived nourishment and the degree of ripeness.